Network for the protection of journalists and media worldwide

 Annalena Baerbock

-“Free journalism is the best antidote to human rights violations and the abuse of power.
+“Independent journalism is the best antidote to human rights violations and the abuse of power.
 Particularly right now, we are witnessing once again how indispensable the work of journalists is, who, for example, report on the protests of intrepid women and girls in Iran or Russia’s horrific war crimes in Ukraine.
 They are all too often persecuted, arrested, beaten up and murdered for their work.
-In order to continue their work, these courageous people need safe havens, employment opportunities and support.
+Courageous journalists need safe havens, employment opportunities and support if they are to continue their work.
 That is why we are now creating the Hannah Arendt Initiative, an emergency program for media workers and journalists offering tangible protection and support measures.”

 Claudia Roth

-Federal Government Commissioner for Culture and the Media of Germany
+Minister of State for Culture and the Media

-“Journalists are increasingly becoming targets of dictators, anti-democrats and extremists, as they shake the propaganda of the Potemkin villages in Moscow, Kabul, Tehran and around the world with their free and independent reporting.
+“Journalists have increasingly become targets of dictators, autocrats and extremists, as they shake the propaganda of the Potemkin villages in Moscow, Kabul, Tehran and around the world with their free and independent reporting.
 They are powerful, self-confident voices in the struggle for freedom and self-determination, for democracy and peace.
-The Hannah Arendt Initiative sends an important signal of support for freedom of expression and freedom of the press and for the protection of journalists, especially in these times.
+The Hannah Arendt Initiative is a pillar of support for freedom of expression, freedom of the press and the protection of journalists, especially in times like these.
 With this initiative, we are providing targeted support for journalists who have fled their home countries so that they can continue their important work in exile. (…)”

 Menü